-Norfolk and Waveney CCG’s normally commission male sterilisation (vasectomy) services under local anaesthetic in a primary or community care setting.
+Norfolk and Waveney Integrated Care Board (ICB)normally commission male sterilisation (vasectomy) services under local anaesthetic in a primary or community care setting.
 All patients requesting vasectomy should first be fully assessed and counselled to ascertain if the procedure is indeed the most appropriate intervention.
 This counselling and assessment should be in line with Faculty of Sexual and Reproductive Healthcare Clinical Guidance: Male and Female Sterilisation Recommendations.

 Vasectomy in a Primary or Community Care Setting should only be carried out in patients who meet all of the following criteria:

 a) The patient understands that the sterilisation procedure is intended to be permanent and is often difficult or impossible to reverse.
-The reversal of sterilisation operation would not be routinely funded by the CCG (except under exceptional circumstances, upon which a funding request would be completed and forwarded to the CCG for approval),
+The reversal of sterilisation operation would not be routinely funded by the ICB (except under exceptional circumstances, upon which a funding request would be completed and forwarded to the ICB for approval),

 b) The patient is certain that his family is complete,